 1. Tilt your body forward

-Simply pull your legs, one to each side and lean your body forward, leaving your head hanging.
+Simply stand with your legs apart and lean your body forward, leaving your head hanging.
 The goal is to allow your head and arms to be loose, and you should stay in that position for about 2 minutes.
 This will cause the weight of your head to act as a pendulum, which may increase the space between the cervical vertebrae and decrease the spasm of the neck muscles.

 You can also move your head with small movements to one side or to the other, just to make sure that the muscles of the shoulders and the neck are more relaxed.